davemacdo/wsu-comp/handbook.md

 To be admitted to upper-division composition lessons (MUSC 560 and above), students must submit a portfolio upon successfully completing MUSC 260 Beginning Composition.
 The portfolio should consist of composition that the applicant feels represent their best and most mature work, ideally completed through their composition studies at WSU.

-In most cases, students should also have completed MUSC 113 Music in Context, piano proficiency, and four semesters of music theory and aural skills.
+In most cases, students should also have completed MUSC 113 Introduction to Music Studies and Professional Skills, piano proficiency, and the music theory and aural skills core.
 Students are also required to meet jury and other expectations in their primary applied area, according to the guidelines of that area.

 The deadline for submitting the portfolio will be announced to students enrolled in MUSC 260, and will usually be the study day (before exams week) of the semester before the student intends to enroll in upper-level composition coursework.